directvt/vtm/doc/architecture.md

 ### Desktop Applet mode

 `Desktop Applet` mode is the internal vtm operating mode in which there is only one fullscreen object of a certain type running.
 Closing this object terminates the vtm process.
 If a vtm process running in this mode is hosted inside a desktop `DirectVT Gateway` window, the hosted object behaves as if it were attached directly to the desktop window, seamlessly receiving the entire set of desktop events.

-//todo
-...By default, the `Desktop Client` will run and the `Desktop Server` will be launched in background if it is not running.

-...A standalone running desktop applet can be seamlesly attached to the desktop using DirectVT Gateway.

 ...Desktop Applet mode is enabled by the `vtm [--run [<type>]] [args...>]` command-line option.
 Where the `<type>` value specifies the built-in desktop applet being running, and `<args...>` is the CUI application to be hosted inside that hosting applet.